-Conversion Shares underlying Preferred Stock offered by us pursuant to this prospectus supplement: 275,779 shares Common Stock outstanding before this offering: 1,385,822 shares Common Stock to be outstanding after this offering (assuming full conversion of the Preferred Shares, subject to the NYSE Limit): 1,661,601 shares Use of Proceeds: We will not receive any proceeds from the issuance of Conversion Shares upon conversion of the Preferred Stock.
-See "Use of Proceeds."
+Common stock offered by us pursuant to this prospectus supplement: Shares of our common stock having an aggregate offering price of up to \$10,000,000.
+Manner of offering: "At the market offering" that may be made from time to time through our sales agent, ACM.
+See "Plan of Distribution" on page S-56 Use of Proceeds: We intend to use the net proceeds, if any, from this offering for working capital and general corporate purposes, which may include the repayment, refinancing, redemption or repurchase of future indebtedness or capital stock.
+See "Use of Proceeds" on page S-55.
 NYSE American Symbol AULT Risk Factors: Investing in our securities is highly speculative and involves a significant degree of risk.
 See " Risk Factors " and other information included in this prospectus supplement for a discussion of factors you should carefully consider before deciding to invest in our securities.
+S-7